phantomf4321/Break-Time/Fibonaccistring/question.md

 Now, write a program that by taking a natural number nn as input, a string like s1, s2, ..., sn Print the + and - signs so that s_isbe positive if and only if the number ii is part of the Fibonacci sequence.
 Pay attention to the examples for better understanding.

+## Input
+The input contains only one line containing a natural number nn.

+1001≤n≤100

+## output
+In the only output line, print a string of length nn which is the answer to the problem.

 https://github.com/phantomf4321/Break-Time/tree/main/Fibonaccistring